Underground wastewater treatment plant for the European Forum on the Rhine

 Situation

-Construction of the building ended in 2019, and towards the end of the construction phase, the planning office asked PPU Umwelttechnik GmbH for a wastewater treatment plant to treat the wastewater produced.
+Construction of the forum ended in 2019, and towards the end of the construction phase, the planning office asked PPU Umwelttechnik for a wastewater treatment plant to treat the wastewater produced.
 The aim was to discharge the treated wastewater directly into the Rhine.
 To achieve this, the COD produced was to be reduced from 750 mg/l to less than 90 mg/l and the BOD5 from 400 mg/l to less than 20 mg/l.

 Problem

 Connecting the building complex to the nearest municipal sewage treatment plant proved to be difficult due to the location and local conditions.
-As the building is located on an island and there is therefore no gradient for the inflow to the municipal sewage treatment plant, the clients opted for decentralised wastewater treatment on site.
+As the forum is located on an island and there is therefore no gradient for the inflow to the municipal sewage treatment plant, the clients opted for decentralised wastewater treatment on site.

 PPU Umwelttechnik GmbH is known for its containerised wastewater treatment plants.
 However, as this type of system did not fit in with the visual appearance of the building, the clients asked for an alternative solution.
 The PPU team had already had years of good experience with wastewater treatment in underground concrete tanks and therefore favoured this solution.